ScottMansfield/blog/content/post/a-foray-into-go-assembly-programming.md

 `TEXT` means that the following is meant for the text section of the binary (runnable code).
 Next comes the middot `·` then the name of the function.
 Immediately after the name the extra `(SB)` is required.
-This means "stack base" and is an artifact of the Plan9 assembly format.
+This means "static base" and is an artifact of the Plan9 assembly format.
 The real reason, from the [Plan9 ASM documentation](http://plan9.bell-labs.com/sys/doc/asm.html), is that functions and static data are located at offsets relative to the beginning of the start address of the program.